 LOS ANGELES (CNS) - A 10-year veteran Los Angeles police officer is scheduled to be arraigned tomorrow on charges of raping two women in 2015 and 2018 while he was off-duty.

 William Rodriguez, 33, is charged with two counts of forcible rape, along with an allegation of multiple victims, according to the Los Angeles County District Attorney's Office.

-Rodriguez was arrested at 6:50 p.m.
-Tuesday and is being held in lieu of $1.2 million bail.
-He's accused of sexually assaulting a female acquaintance at his home on Nov.
+Rodriguez, who was arrested at 6:50 p.m.
+Tuesday and is being held in lieu of $1.2 million bail, is accused of sexually assaulting a female acquaintance at his home on Nov.
 1, 2018, according to Deputy District Attorney Ann Marie Wise.

 Rodriguez's DNA was entered into the state's DNA database during an investigation by the LAPD Robbery-Homicide Division's Sexual Assault Section into the alleged attack, resulting in a “cold hit” notification involving an unsolved sexual assault from 2015, according to the District Attorney's Office.

 That assault involved a second female victim who was allegedly raped under similar circumstances, prosecutors said.

 The criminal complaint alleges the earlier attack occurred Aug.
 16, 2015.

 Rodriguez was off-duty at the time of the alleged crimes, according to the District Attorney's Office.

 Rodriguez was most recently assigned to the LAPD's Valley Traffic Division and has been “relieved of his police powers,” according to a statement released by the LAPD.